 The volume and variety of data are exploding.

-It is estimated that by 2025, 181 zettabytes of data will be created each day globally.
+According to IDC and Statista, the world is expected to generate around 181 zettabytes of data annually by 2025 — which translates to roughly 463 exabytes of data created each day.
 For businesses, this means more customer touchpoints, more operational data, and more opportunities hidden in the numbers.

 Data analysts will only become more indispensable in making sense of this complexity, turning data streams into clear, comprehensible insights.